yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-016_Empty_Email_Field_Forgot_Password.md

 # TC-015 - Verify that the user can proceed with an empty email field in the "Forgot my password" form

-if the system allows the user to proceed with an empty email field in the "Forgot my password" form

 ## Test Steps
 1. Navigate to the Forgot Password form.
 2. Leave the Email field empty.